 This article will be trying to give a small insight into an important event in the Korean communist movement’s history and the line struggle that took place.
 This is not a complete overview, and the article may contain some shortcomings.

-This article will also not provide any comprehensive political-ideological critique of the right line in the Workers’ Party of Korea.
+This article will also not provide any comprehensive political-ideological critique of the rightist line in the Workers’ Party of Korea.
 The Korean communist movements history is something that should be studied more thoroughly, and hopefully can this text serve as a starting point for further discussion.

-It is three years since the Korean war and the contradictions in ‘’Workers’ Party of Korea’’ reached the boiling point.
+It is three years since the Korean war and the contradictions in the ‘’Workers’ Party of Korea’’ reached the boiling point.
 On the second plenary in the party’s third central committee the struggle between the left and right line in the party reaches a climax.
-This culmination of the struggle between left and right is known as the ‘’August Incident’’ and was going to have catastrophic consequences for the left line in the party.
+This culmination of the struggle between left and right is known as the ‘’August Incident’’ and came to have catastrophic consequences for the left line in the party.

 Korea got occupied by the expanding Japanese empire in 1910.
 The occupiers violently subdued the Korean people, and the police and military carried out bloody massacres.
 After nine years of occupation, a fierce freedom movement took place, called the March 1st Movement.